Robert Mueller Testifies Donald Trump Gave ‘Boost’ To ‘Illegal Activity’ By Gushing Over Wikileaks In 2016

-In his testimony to the House Intelligence Committee, former special counsel Robert Mueller issued his clearest public condemnation yet of Donald Trump’s conduct during the 2016 presidential campaign, testifying that Trump’s repeated praise of the document-dumping site Wikileaks gave “a boost” to what Mueller called “illegal activity,” according to an account by Politico reporter Natasha Bertrand, via her Twitter account.
+In his testimony to the House Intelligence Committee, former special counsel Robert Mueller issued his clearest public condemnation yet of Donald Trump’s conduct during the 2016 presidential campaign by testifying that Trump’s repeated praise of the document-dumping site Wikileaks gave “a boost” to what Mueller called “illegal activity,” according to an account by Politico reporter Natasha Bertrand, via her Twitter account.

 Wikileaks, according to Mueller’s report — available online via The New York Times — received stolen emails from inside the Democratic National Committee and Hillary Clinton campaign and leaked those private emails online.
 The Wikileaks email dumps were timed to cause disruption to the Clinton campaign and aid Trump, Mueller’s report concludes.